-Behavior Assessment is a process of observation, data collection, behavior and skill assessments, and functional analysis that describes behaviors and the circumstances under which they occur.
+Behavior Assessment is a process of data collection, behavior and skill assessments, functional analysis, and observation that describes behaviors and the circumstances under which they occur.
 Prior to the development of the Behavior Management Plan, behavior assessment activities must culminate in the identification of target behavior(s) (those behaviors which the plan proposes to increase, decrease, shape, or eliminate).
-The target behaviors must be described in specific terms, and they must be stated in terms of an objective, quantifiable measurement.
-The target behaviors must address symptoms of the diagnosed behavioral health condition that negatively impacts the member's overall functioning.
-Baseline data (quantified measurements which describe the scope, frequency and duration of the targeted behaviors) must be collected on each target behavior.
+The target behaviors must be described in specific terms beyond the developmental and they must be stated in terms of an objective, quantifiable measurement.
+The target behaviors must address symptoms of the diagnosed behavior(s) is causing a functional deficit and is related to the behavioral health condition.
+Baseline data (quantified measurements which describe the intensity, frequency and duration of the targeted behaviors) must be collected on each target behavior.
 Baseline data are then reviewed to determine if the data justifies or supports the development of a Behavior Management Plan.